Mobile Hotspot vs. Phone Tethering: What’s the Difference?

 You can tether devices using Bluetooth, a USB cable, or a Wi-Fi signal.

 Phone tethering is a simple, secure, and cost-effective way to connect to the internet when you’re out and about.
-As long as your phone plan comes with hotspot data, then you can switch on your phone’s hotspot and use it for Wi-Fi anywhere you get cell service.
+As long as your phone plan comes with hotspot data, you can switch on your phone’s hotspot and use it for Wi-Fi anywhere you get cell service.

 Most phones nowadays have built-in hotspots that allow for phone tethering, and many phone plans come with hotspot data you can use expressly for this purpose.
 If your cellular carrier doesn’t automatically give you hotspot data, you can usually add it to your plan for an affordable price.